 Being an idyllic holiday, we did not want to rush around and cover the whole town in a haste.
 There were a few misses that we had on this trip of ours, which I know I shall set right on my next visit.
 One of the biggest ones was the Arakkal Museum that had relics of the Muslim kings that ruled the place.
 I saw it on the way to the Fort but knowing the time it would take, left it for my next visit.

 And then, there is a water park as well as a snake park that you can visit while here.
 They say that it is a good one for the kids but in our case, the kids were just as happy on the beach.
-Besides these places, there is also, the famous Theyyam Dance performances that you can see when you are in Kannur.
+Besides these places, there are also, the famous Theyyam Dance performances that you can see when you are in Kannur.

 At the risk of repeating myself, I still say that though there isn’t too much to do, there is still enough here in Kannur and that is precisely what makes it a perfect weekend destination for anyone in Kerala or Karnataka.
 Don’t you agree?